Lyrdinn/lyrdinn/README.md

 <p> I'm an aspiring gameplay programmer that enjoys learning and making creative games.
 I studied for 3 years in Computer Science at the Université Paris-Cité and I'm currently in my 2nd year game programming master's degree at CNAM-ENJMIN. </p>

-- 🔧 &nbsp; I've made games in multiple engines but my favorite ones are mostly Unreal, Unity and Godot.
+- 🔧 &nbsp; I've made games in multiple engines, my favorite ones are mostly Unreal, Unity and Godot.
-- 🎮 &nbsp; I play a lot of varied genre of games but my favorite ones are : Platformers, rogue-likes, action games and rpgs.
+- 🎮 &nbsp; I play a lot of varied genres of games such as : Platformers, rogue-likes, action games and rpgs both Indie and AAA
 - 💻 &nbsp; I'm very passionate about procedural generation and AI.
 - ✏️ &nbsp; I like to draw illustrations and create characters.
 I've been learning how to draw since I was 13
 - 🌱 &nbsp; I often go for a walk outside and take pictures of nature and animals.